What do the 1 July changes mean for your super?

 If our regulations change in the future and either of these measures impact our members, we’ll update you through this website.

-We’ve summarised the changes that we will be introducing, and what they could mean for your super savings, below.
+Here’s a summary of the changes that we have made from 1 July 2019, and what they could mean for your super savings.

 If you’re a GESB Super member, you may now also be able to take advantage of catch-up concessional contributions.